 Institutions should not archive records containing sensitive personal information such as unmasked credit card numbers (including the 3 to 4 digit security code typically found on the back of a credit card), Social Insurance Numbers, bank account numbers, Driver's Licence Numbers, Permanent Resident Card Numbers, or whether receiving provincial income assistance.
 Please do not archive scanned images showing a cheque or any ID documentation.
-Evidence of payments and refunds for tuition and fees means copies of wire transfers or EFTs or cancelled cheques in addition to copies of receipts that allocate payments made to specific costs (tuition, books, etc).
+Evidence of payments and refunds for tuition and fees means copies of wire transfers, EFTs, cancelled cheques, or credit or debit card receipts in addition to copies of receipts that allocate payments made to specific costs (tuition, books, etc).
 A receipt, on its own, is not "evidence".
-Evidence of a StudentAid direct deposit may be a screenshot of the line item for the student from a StudentAid BC report, or a printout with the other students' name(s) and payment details redacted.
+Evidence of a StudentAid direct deposit may be a screenshot of the line item for the student from a StudentAid BC report, or a printout with the other students' name(s) and payment